cplain/cplain.github.io/_posts/2015-10-6-google-tag-manager.markdown

 The majority of developers will have the luxury of knowing that every user installs their production app from the Google Play Store.
 But there are multiple ways a user could arrive to that install page.
 They could have clicked on a link in a mailer you set out, they could have followed an ad or maybe they found it through your website.

 Often we will want to know where our users came from.
-Quite obviously this information lets us know how our different advertising are streams are performing, but this this just the beginning.
+Quite obviously this information lets us know how our different advertising streams are performing, but this is just the beginning.
 When combined with segments it can give us insights into how users coming from different mechanisms behave.
 We can look at their expectations and identify their unique pain points.
 Perhaps a particular ad draws in a demographic entirely different to your original user-base, what sold the app to them?
 What are they looking for?
 How can you capitalise on that?
-Knowing where they came from is the first step opening up these opportunities.
+Knowing where they came from is the first step in opening up these opportunities.

 Thankfully install referrer tracking is very easy to implement in GTM.
-So easy in fact I'm going to take this chance to cover a common problem when working in this space as well.
+So easy in fact that I'm going to take this chance to cover a common problem when working in this space as well.

 &nbsp;

 ### How to do it

-When a user opens your app for the first time, Google will send an intent that contains all the referrer information.
+When a user opens your app for the first time, Google will send an `Intent` that contains all the referrer information.
 We simply need to receive this information and send it through to GTM.
-Even simpler GTM has provided the receiver for us!
+GTM makes this as simple as possible by providing a receiver for us!
 We just need to add the following in our AndroidManifest.

 &nbsp;